 A Texas Hill Country road trip is one you will want to add to your vacation bucket list.
 The Texas Hill Country was created by several rivers carving their way into the Edwards Plateau, creating rolling hills that stretch out as far as the eye can see.

-Visually, the landscape compares to parts of Italy and Greece.
+Visually, the landscape compares to parts of Italy and Greece (but with Texas longhorns resting in the grass).
 In fact, there are over 100 wineries in the Texas Hill Country and you are bound to get a glimpse of several vineyards on your drive.

 The green river valleys and white, limestone cliffs that materialize amidst otherwise arid ranch land creates a landscape that is at once both surprising and serene.
 While rolling pastures are dotted with live oaks and cattle, the rivers are lined with majestic bald cypress and pecan trees.